protocol/research-grants/RFPs/DRAFT-rfp-013-cryptonet-network-grant.md

 **Rolling**: we will be reviewing applications in batches corresponding to calendar months.
 The call will close on **July 30, 2023**, or earlier if the allocated funding is exhausted.

 ### Award
-Commensurate with scope, up to USD 35k per award.
+Commensurate with scope, up to $35,000 per award.
 We expect the typical grant to last one year (with possible renewal) and be funded on average $25,000.

 ### Payout schedule
 60% upon award and 40% on completion (adjustable to accommodate institutional requirements).